71st Ordnance Group (EOD)

-The 71st Ordnance Group (EOD) ("Raptors" is one of three explosive ordnance disposal groups of the United States Army.
+The 71st Ordnance Group (EOD) ("Raptors") is one of three explosive ordnance disposal groups of the United States Army.
 It is the command and control headquarters for all U.S. Army Explosive Ordnance Disposal (EOD) battalions and companies located west of the Mississippi River in the Continental United States (CONUS).

 Subordinate units maintain EOD response teams, which evaluate, render safe, and dispose of conventional, chemical/biological, or nuclear ordnance, or improvised explosive devices (IEDs).
 While subordinate units are trained and equipped for combat operations, they also support peacetime missions, including range surface clearance operations of active U.S. Army installations, support of civilian law enforcement agencies, and support to the U.S. Secret Service for protection of VIPs.

-The current command team consists of Colonel Brennan Fitzgerald and Command Sergeant Major Randall Markgraf.
+The current command team consists of Colonel Aaron Teller and Command Sergeant Major Jason Topping.

 Mission

 On order, the group deploys and conducts operations in support of the Combative Commanders or other government agencies to counter CBRNE and Weapon of Mass Destruction threats.